Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 BDS

-The BDS movement has been adopted by anti-Israel organizations on a number of college campuses, some of which have attempted to convince their universities to divest from U.S. companies doing business in Israel.
+The BDS movement has been adopted by anti-Israel organizations on many college campuses, some of which have attempted to convince their universities to divest from U.S. companies doing business in Israel.
 Even on the few campuses where student government passed divestment resolutions, the university administrations have made clear they have no intention of boycotting Israel.

 Another campus-led phenomenon involved faculty who have lobbied professional associations to boycott Israel.
-Curiously, these faculty insist on their academic freedom to call for a boycott against Israel, but deny their critics the right to speak out against them.
+Curiously, these faculty insist on their academic freedom to call for a boycott against Israel but deny their critics the right to speak out against them.
 They also see no hypocrisy in denying Israelis their academic freedom.
-The Modern Language Association and American Studies Association were two of the groups that voted to boycott Israel.
-The decisions had no practical effect since the associations themselves do not have relations with Israel and the only members who adhere to the boycott are those who had no interest in visiting Israel or working with Israeli colleagues.
+The Modern Language Association and American Studies Association were two groups that voted to boycott Israel.
+The decisions had no practical effect since the associations themselves do not have relations with Israel, and the only members who adhered to the boycott were those who had no interest in visiting Israel or working with Israeli colleagues.
 Those decisions to boycott Israel also provoked a backlash against faculty and associations supporting BDS.
-The American Studies Association decision, for example, was condemned by more than 200 university presidents/chancellors.
+For example, the American Studies Association decision was condemned by more than 200 university presidents/chancellors.
 More esteemed associations, such as the American Historical Association, have rejected efforts to put a boycott on their agenda.

 Sources: “Economic Sanctions Against Jews,” Indian Express, (December 16, 1945).